September’s Best Photo Festivals

 Among the exhibitions this year, Daniel Berehulak presents an inside look at President Rodrigo Duterte’s brutal antidrug campaign in the Philippines; Lu Guang explores how China’s unprecedented growth has caused a considerable increase in both energy consumption and pollution; Alvaro Canovas documents life on the frontline with the Iraqi Special Operations Forces in the battle to regain control of Mosul; Meridith Kohut captures life in Venezuela amidst an economic crisis that has left many struggling to survive severe shortages of food and medicine; Vlad Sokhin tells the urgent story of climate impacts affecting wildlife and communities across the oceans, from the Arctic to the South Pacific; and the Visa Pour l’Image curators pay homage to the late Stanley Greene with a show that highlights his commitment to exposing the suffering inflicted on civilian populations in times of war.

-Visitors can also enjoy a series of evening screenings to be held in the medieval enclosure of Campo Santo.
-From 9.45 pm, Monday 4th to Saturday 9th, the program will begin with a chronological review of the most important news stories from the past year, two months at a time.
-This is followed by reports and features on society, wars, crises, politics, unusual and remarkable events, sport, culture, science, the environment, plus coverage of the state of the world today.
+In the supporting events, a series of screenings will be aired from 9.45 pm, Monday 4th to Saturday 9th, with the program beginning with a chronological review of the most important news stories from the past year, two months at a time.
+This is followed by reports and features on society, wars, crises, politics, unusual and remarkable events, sport, culture, science, and the environment.
 Go to visapourlimage.com to learn more.

 Landskrona Foto Festival / Landskrona, Sweden / 8 - 17 September